AlexZichong/AlexZichong.GITHUB.IO/README.md

 # Hello World!
-Hi my name is Alex, this is my GitHub page.
+Hi my name is Alex, this is my GitHub page.

 ### Why am I doing this?